rajuyadav6/student_repo_f/README.md

 # student_repo_f
-this is the Front-end flutter application for student data handling
+this is just a textfile